Data4Democracy/github-playground/README.md

 #### Give it a try!

-* [Fork](https://help.github.com/articles/fork-a-repo/) the repo (this step is optional if you have have "contributer" access to the repo).
+* [Fork](https://help.github.com/articles/fork-a-repo/) the repo (this step is optional if you have have "contributor" access to the repo).
 * [Clone](https://help.github.com/articles/cloning-a-repository/) from your command line `git clone https://github.com/youruserID/github-playground.git`.
 * Move to main directory `cd github-playground`
 * Check your status `git status` Should see "On Branch Master" "Your branch is up-to-date with 'origin/master'"